papis/papis/doc/source/default-settings.rst

     which for the author ``{"family": "Einstein", "given": "Albert"}`` would construct the string ``Einstein -- Albert``.
 In most circumstances, multiple authors are then concatenated together using
-    :ref:`config-settings-multiple-authors-separator`.
+    :confval:`multiple-authors-separator`.

 .. papis-config:: multiple-authors-separator

-    A string used with :ref:`config-settings-multiple-authors-format` to
+    A string used with :confval:`multiple-authors-format` to
     concatenate multiple authors, e.g. into the ``authors`` document key.
     By default, this is set to ``and``, which is the separator used by BibTeX in its so-called *name-lists*.